Keep The Long in Longevity – Telomere Length and Cancer

 In July’s issue of the Journal of the American Medical Association, researchers looked at telomere length and the overall incidence of cancer and mortality.
 They found a link between telomere length and certain types of cancer.
 There was also some evidence that tumors with a high fatality rate were associated with telomere length.
 Tumors with a more favorable prognosis showed little or no association with telomere length.

 Their conclusions were that short telomeres are associated with an enhanced risk of cancer and fatal cancer in particular.
 You can measure your cellular longevity by measuring telomere length.
-Telomere length can be maintained with an anti-aging diet, dietary supplements, lifestyle and other factors all of which may enhance your health and assure healthy aging and the ability to repair and regenerate cells.
+Telomere length can be maintained with an anti-aging diet, dietary supplements and lifestyle.
+Although, other factors all of which may enhance your health.
+Therefore, assure healthy aging and the ability to repair and regenerate cells.
 Schedule a consult with an Anti Aging Doctor to measure your telomere length and learn how to preserve that length.
 Stay tuned for more on this topic.